zhixin9001/2021-SAA/note/tips.md

         - Cold HDD, sc1 — The lowest-cost HDD design for less frequently accessed workloads.
 - Nitro System, a collection of AWS-built hardware and software components that enable high performance, high availability, and high security.
 - security group
+- user data
+    - executed as the root user
+    - 2 types: shell scripts and cloud-init directives
+    - into the launch wizard as plain text or as a file.
+    - only during the boot cycle when you first launch an instance
+- instance purching options
+    - Spot Instance, an unused EC2 instance that is available for less than the On-Demand price, interrupted
+    - On-Demand Instances, you pay for compute capacity by the second with no long-term commitments
+    - Reserved Instances provide you with significant savings on your Amazon EC2 costs compared to On-Demand Instance pricing.
+Reserved Instances are not physical instances
+    - Dedicated Host is a physical server with EC2 instance capacity fully dedicated to your use, license
+    - Dedicated Instances,
+        - run in a virtual private cloud (VPC) on hardware that's dedicated to a single customer.
+        - Dedicated Instances that belong to different AWS accounts are physically isolated at a hardware level, even if those accounts are linked to a single payer account.
+        -  However, Dedicated Instances may share hardware with other instances from the same AWS account that are not Dedicated Instances.
 ### KMS
 - customer master key (CMK), enforces a waiting period.
 To delete a CMK in AWS KMS you schedule key deletion.
 You can set the waiting period from a minimum of 7 days up to a maximum of 30 days, default 30
 - SSE-S3, server side encryption, each object is encrypted with a unique key.
 However without audit trail